-College Evacuation Procedures and Annual Emergency Response and Evacuation Testing campus residential facilities.
+College Evacuation Procedures and Annual Emergency Response and Evacuation Testing

+The College conducts emergency response exercises each year that may include tabletop exercises, drills and/or full-scale exercises and tests of the Onondaga Community College Alert system.
+These tests are designed to evaluate the emergency plans and capabilities of the institution.
+Each semester unannounced evacuation drills are conducted in each building on campus, including all campus residential facilities.
 The evacuation drills are conducted with the assistance of the local Fire Department.
 The purpose of the evacuation drills is to test emergency response and evacuation procedures in each campus facility.
 By conducting surprise evacuation drills, students and staff are reminded of the locations of emergency exits in the buildings and provided guidance about the direction they should travel when exiting each facility.
+Evacuation procedure guides are posted at each exit and near fire alarm pull stations in each campus building.